Skip to main content

 The documentation provides the objective evidence needed to justify the request, confirming that the need for an accommodation stems from a legitimate physiological reality.
 It is the formal record that a specific health condition exists and has a tangible impact on your ability to participate in or benefit from a standard wellness protocol.

 The second, and arguably more important, function is to inform the nature of the accommodation itself.
 A simple diagnosis is often insufficient.
-Comprehensive documentation provides critical details about your and specific needs.
+Comprehensive documentation provides critical details about your functional limitations and specific needs.
 It explains how your condition affects you and what specific changes are required to enable your successful participation.

 For example, documentation for an individual with chronic fatigue syndrome would not only diagnose the condition but also explain the need for modified exercise intensity, flexible scheduling, or extended rest periods.
 This level of detail is what allows a wellness program to create an accommodation that is truly effective and supportive, rather than simply making a token gesture.
 The information provided is the blueprint for building a personalized and successful wellness experience.